Skip to main content

 References

 Australian Institute of Health & Welfare.
-(2023, July 19).
-Chronic kidney disease: Australian facts.
-Retrieved from https://www.aihw.gov.au/reports/chronic-kidney-disease/chronic-kidney-disease-australian-facts/contents/risk-factors-for-chronic-kidney-disease/high-blood-pressure
+(2024, June 17).
+Chronic kidney disease: Australian facts. https://www.aihw.gov.au/reports/chronic-kidney-disease/chronic-kidney-disease-australian-facts/contents/risk-factors-for-chronic-kidney-disease/high-blood-pressure

 Find out how to age your way